Thinking of adding some zing to your living room?

 Decor: Glossy lime green fronds with deeply divided subdivisions.
-Soft yellow stripe down the midrib of each pinnule.
+The soft yellow stripe down the midrib of each pinnule.

 It is from the family of tropical plants.
 It is commonly called a starfish plant.

 Light: It needs indirect light.
-Slightly shady spot works fine.
+A slightly shady spot works fine.
 Too much sunlight and heat cause the leaves to shrivel up and wither.
 Too much shade will diminish the color of the leaves.